undersea-nate/dc_bike_trip_project/README.md

 ## Dataset

-The Capital Bikeshare website uploads data quarterly (https://s3.amazonaws.com/capitalbikeshare-data/index.html).
+The Capital Bikeshare website [uploads data quarterly](https://s3.amazonaws.com/capitalbikeshare-data/index.html).
 From April 2021 onwards, the uploaded datasets changed slightly in format, requiring separate airflow DAGs to handle the data differently depending on upload date.
 This change affected the names of several columns but also added more variables (such as latitude and longitude) to each ride.
 Latitude and longitude were added to the pre-April 2021 datasets with DBT later on in the project.
 Other columns were renamed within DBT so that a final, master dataset could be created.

 ## Technologies and Architecture